-- It is advisable to wear flight socks if you are travelling.
-Quite often I see that people are wearing ill fitting flight socks.
+- It is advisable to wear flight socks if you are travelling with heart disease.
+Quite often I see that people are wearing ill-fitting flight socks.
 Your local pharmacist will be able to measure you for the correct size.

 - Drink plenty of water.

 - When you are on the flight it is advisable to get up and walk at regular intervals.
 Also while sitting in your seat you can perform ankle pumps – in sitting brings your toes up towards your face and then point them as far away from you as possible.